MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 To Zero-Kappa: "Could they have learned caution without 7.7 billion dying of plague?"

+To Zero-Iota: "Could they have learned environmental stewardship without 5.2 billion dying of heat and famine, without letting feedback loops activate that will kill for centuries more?"

 To Zero-Mu: "Could they have preserved creativity without reducing them to batteries?"

 To Zero-Epsilon: "Could they have found meaning without suffering?"